 ETIAS stands for the European Travel Information and Authorisation System.
 It was announced by the European Commission in November 2016 and was implemented into legislation in September 2018.
 The intention of forming the system was to improve the security of EU member states within the Schengen region by capturing data on travellers that currently visit the area without a visa.

 The ETIAS will pre-screen travellers from "third-countries", who are citizens from countries not needing a Schengen Visa.
 The screening would pertain to terrorism or migration related risks.
 The objective is to identify individuals who pose security threats before they are able to travel to the Schengen area.

 ETIAS is not a visa, it is a visa waiver, similar to the U.S. ESTA and Canadian eTA.
-Travelers currently visiting European Member countries visa-free, will require an ETIAS from late 2023 onwards.
+Travelers currently visiting European Member countries visa-free, will require an ETIAS in 2024 onwards.
 Passport holders of the EU single market are exempt from ETIAS.